Down in the polls, an ailing Trump finds lavish airtime on conservative media in two-day interview blitz

 Trump, who awarded Limbaugh the Presidential Medal of Freedom during State of the Union speech in February, returned the favor.
 “The great Rush,” he said.
 “You are the great one.
 I’m honored to talk to you.”

 Cable networks aren’t subject to federal equal-time regulations that require broadcasters to give rival candidates airtime when they feature one candidate for office.
-And while the radio stations that carry Limbaugh’s program are subject to some rules, they typically provide an exemption for news interviews such as the host’s questioning of Trump.
+And although radio stations that carry Limbaugh’s program are subject to some rules, they typically provide an exemption for news interviews such as the host’s questioning of Trump.
+Fox News said it has offered to interview Biden on multiple occasions but has been turned down by his campaign each time.

-With his choice of sympathetic hosts, Trump all but guaranteed he wouldn’t face challenging questions about his health status since being diagnosed with coronavirus and hospitalized for roughly 72 hours this past week.
-His doctors and the White House have repeatedly withheld details of his treatment, and have refused to say when the president last tested negative for the coronavirus, making it difficult to determine how, when and from whom he contracted it.
+With his choice of sympathetic hosts, Trump all but guaranteed he wouldn’t face challenging questions about his health status since being diagnosed with the novel coronavirus and hospitalized for roughly 72 hours this past week.
+His doctors and the White House have repeatedly withheld details of his treatment and have refused to say when the president last tested negative for the coronavirus, making it difficult to determine how, when and from whom he contracted it.
 They have stopped giving press briefings to update the president health, apparently at Trump’s direction.

 Nor did he face much challenge on any other assertion, however outrageous.
-At one point, when discussing Iran on Limbaugh’s show, the president said, “If you f--- around with us, if you do something bad to us, we are gonna do things to you that have never been done before.”
+At one point, when discussing Iran on Limbaugh’s show, the president said, “If you fuck around with us, if you do something bad to us, we are going to do things to you that have never been done before.”

 During his interview with host Maria Bartiromo on the Fox Business channel Thursday morning, Trump implored his attorney general, William P. Barr, to indict and prosecute Biden and former president Barack Obama for allegedly spying on his 2016 campaign.
 It’s extraordinary for an American president to adopt the rhetoric of authoritarian leaders, yet Bartiromo had no follow-up.
 Trump has made prosecuting his political enemies a signature of his two most recent campaigns.
-In 2016, he repeatedly suggested imprisoning Democratic nominee Hillary Clinton, and still does so at rallies.
+In 2016, he repeatedly suggested imprisoning Democratic nominee Hillary Clinton and still does so at rallies.

 At times, he also veered into odd and inexplicable statements.
-While speaking with Hannity Thursday night, he said, “California is going to have to ration water.
-You wanna know why?
+While speaking with Hannity on Thursday night he said: “California is going to have to ration water.
+You want to know why?
 Because they send millions of gallons of water out to sea, out to the Pacific.
 Because they want to take care of certain little tiny fish that aren’t doing very well without water.”

 Hannity didn’t ask what he was referring to.